 With principle roles including strategic planning, performance management, health and safety, programme management and governance, he signed up for a Doctorate in Business Administration (DBA) at the University of Northampton.

-The DBA is an innovative doctoral degree that combines the academic rigour of a traditional PhD with the practical application to solve real and complex business problems, aimed at senior executives at the mid-to-late career stage.
+The DBA distance learning is an innovative doctoral degree that combines the academic rigour of a traditional PhD with the practical application to solve real and complex business problems, aimed at senior executives at the mid-to-late career stage.

 “With so much change taking place in the UK, there’s no better time to study a DBA, it is this link between academic research and developing real practical solutions that is so important,” said Shaun.